Adam Weishaupt: Foundation of the Illuminati

 On 1 May 1776 Johann Adam Weishaupt founded the "Illuminati" in the Electorate of Bavaria.
-Initially Illumination was designated for a group of outstanding and enlightened individuals in the society.
-Indeed, the word was adapted from a Latin root, Iluminatus, which directly translates to "enlightened."
+Initially, the term Illumination referred to a select group of exceptional and enlightened individuals within society.
+The word derives from the Latin illuminatus, meaning 'enlightened'.
 He also adopted the name of "Brother Spartacus" within the order.
 Even encyclopedia references vary on the goal of the order, such as Catholic Encyclopedia (1910) saying the Order was not egalitarian or democratic internally, but sought to promote the doctrines of equality and freedom throughout society; while others such as Collier's have said the aim was to combat religion and foster rationalism in its place.
 The Illuminati was formed with the vision of liberating humans from religious bondage and undermining corrupted governments.

 The actual character of the society was an elaborate network of spies and counter-spies.
 Each isolated cell of initiates reported to a superior, whom they did not know: a party structure that was effectively adopted by some later groups.

 Weishaupt was initiated into the Masonic lodge "Theodor zum guten Rath", at Munich in 1777.
 His project of "illumination, enlightening the understanding by the sun of reason, which will dispel the clouds of superstition and of prejudice" was an unwelcome reform.
 He used Freemasonry to recruit for his own quasi-masonic society, with the goal of "perfecting human nature" through re-education to achieve a communal state with nature, freed of government and organized religion.
-Presenting their own system as pure masonry, Weishaupt and Adolph Freiherr Knigge, who organised his ritual structure, greatly expanded the secret organisation.
+Presenting their own system as pure masonry, Weishaupt and Adolph Freiherr Knigge, who organized his ritual structure, greatly expanded the secret organization.

-Contrary to Immanuel Kant's famous dictum that Enlightenment (and Weishaupt's Order was in some respects an expression of the Enlightenment Movement) was the passage by man out of his 'self-imposed immaturity' through daring to 'make use of his own reason, without the guidance of another,' Weishaupt's Order of Illuminati prescribed in great detail everything which the members had obediently to read and think, so that Dr. Wolfgang Riedel has commented that this approach to illumination or enlightenment constituted a degradation and twisting of the Kantian principle of Enlightenment.
+Contrary to Immanuel Kant's famous dictum that Enlightenment (and Weishaupt's Order was in some respects an expression of the Enlightenment Movement) was the passage by a man out of his 'self-imposed immaturity' through daring to 'make use of his own reason, without the guidance of another,' Weishaupt's Order of Illuminati prescribed in great detail everything which the members had obediently to read and think so that Dr. Wolfgang Riedel has commented that this approach to illumination or enlightenment constituted a degradation and twisting of the Kantian principle of Enlightenment.
 Riedel writes: